aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Pre-flight checks:**
     - Ensure that all the terms corresponding to the requested period were already been initialized for the Protocol
 - **State transitions:**
-    - Pick a random term checkpoint included in the requested period using the next period's start term randomness, and save the total ANJ active balance in the `GuardiansRegistry` at that term for the requested period
+    - Pick a random term checkpoint included in the requested period using the next period's start term randomness, and save the total ANT active balance in the `GuardiansRegistry` at that term for the requested period

 ### 4.6.12.
 Set governor share permyriad